patricknuttree/The-Pour/wiki/Feature-List.md

 ## MVP List

-The Pour, a Untappd clone, is a website for users to log, track, share their whiskey drinking journey, and follow their fellow their fellow travelers on their pilgrimage through the world of whiskey.
+The Pour, an Untappd clone, with a whiskey spin.
+It is a website for users to log and track their drinking pilgrimage to whiskey nirvana.

+### 1. Create Whiskey.
+- Users can create a review of a whiskey including its Name, distiller, photo of the whiskey, a rating and, a written review.

-### 1. Whiskey Page.
+### 2. User Whiskey Profile / Whiskey View.
-- User can create a new whiskey that they have tried.
 - User can view the drink that they created.
-- User can update the drink that they created.
-- Users can delete drinks they have created.

-### 2. Whiskey page review.
-- Logged in Users when creating a whiskey the user will leave a review of the whiskey.
-They can also update the review of the whiskey at the same time when updating the drink.

-### 3. User Profile.
+### 3. Edit Page.
-- Logged in User can view their created whiskeys.
-- The whiskeys will appear with the name of the whiskey, the photo of the whiskey and their review of that whiskey.
+- Users can change and or update their review of a whiskey.

-### 4. Variations page.
-  - A logged in user can create different cocktails they have tried the whiskey with.
-    - User can give the cocktail a 1 - 5 rating as far as liking the cocktail.
-  - User can read the created cocktail.
-  - User can update the cocktail.
-  - User can delete the cocktail.
+- Users can also delete their review of a whiskey.

 ### 4. About Us.
   - This will tell the user about the developer and how to contact them.

+## UnRelated Bonus Features
+  - Animated Logo